-When we talk about improving and preserving our health, one frequent suggestion is to use herbs to boost the immune system function.
+Quite often, when we talk about improving our health, the most common suggestion we get is to boost the immune system with herbs.
 Indeed; humans have been using plant-based supplements to boost the immune system since long before we fully understood what the immune system even was.

 Yet our modern understanding of immune activity helps us to better understand how — and how much — natural herbal therapies really work.
 As a result, there is a growing body of evidence to suggest that using some herbs to boost immune system function can be beneficial as both preventive and adjuvant medicine.